-6. Are maintenance release practices in compliance with minimum equipment list (MEL) procedures and do all flight releases match the requirements as outlined in the company operating manual?
+6. Are maintenance release practices in compliance with minimum equipment list (MEL) procedures and do all flight releases match the requirements as outlined in the company GOM?

-(FAR 91.213; IS-BAO 15.1.9.1; NBAA Management Guide 3.9)
+(FAR 135.179a; IS-BAO 15.1.9.1; NBAA Management Guide 3.9)

 (Program/Procedures) An MEL program should be effectively described to ensure adherence with correct procedure.
-Maintenance write-ups and signoffs must be accessible to the flight crew.
+Write-ups and signoffs must be aboard the aircraft during operation and accessible to the flight crew at all times as per FAR 135.179 (a)(2).
 Verify all the proper procedures are followed before an aircraft is returned to service under a provision of the MEL, and all aircraft releases follow proscribed procedures and regulations.